Dr-H97/Goldenknightlast/SIMPLIFIED_DEPLOYMENT_GUIDE.md

 - **Authentication issues**: Check Firebase authentication settings
 - **Database access denied**: Verify Firestore security rules
 - **App not updating**: Make sure your GitHub repository is connected to Vercel and automatic deployments are enabled
+- **Build command failure**: Verify that dependencies in web/package.json are correct
+- **Missing JavaScript files**: Ensure the outputDirectory in vercel.json matches where Vite builds your files
+- **Deployment configuration errors**: This is a web application using Vite/React - not an Android app.
+No Gradle wrapper or ADB tools needed.